TunamayoDX4/TunamayoDX4/README.md

 Basically, we deal with compiler languages of static types.
 The languages we have experience with are as follows.

--Rust : We use it for most of our current projects.
+- Rust : We use it for most of our current projects.
--C++ : I used it as my main language until the summer of 2021.
+- C++ : I used it as my main language until the summer of 2021.
--C : I worked with C++ before I learned it.
+- C : I worked with C++ before I learned it.
--JavaScript : I am not very familiar with it, but I use it for building websites, etc.
+- JavaScript : I am not very familiar with it, but I use it for building websites, etc.
--Java: I started programming when I created a Minecraft mod.
+- Java: I started programming when I created a Minecraft mod.
--Perl: I used Perl when I modified CGI code created in the 1990s.
+- Perl: I used Perl when I modified CGI code created in the 1990s.

 ### How to contact us